Is Beer Safe During Pregnancy? (Updated 2026 Guide)

 No — beer is not safe during pregnancy.
 There is no known safe amount of alcohol during pregnancy, and all major health organizations recommend complete avoidance to prevent fetal alcohol spectrum disorders.

 Alcohol in beer crosses the placenta and can cause fetal alcohol spectrum disorder (FASD), resulting in lifelong physical, behavioral, and cognitive problems.
-The CDC, NHS, and medical experts agree that no amount of alcohol is considered safe at any stage of pregnancy.
-Even small amounts may affect fetal development, which is why complete avoidance is recommended.
+The CDC, NHS, and medical consensus confirm that no amount of alcohol is safe during pregnancy.
+Even non alcoholic beers may contain trace amounts of alcohol (up to 0.5% ABV), so only true 0.0% alcohol free options should be considered.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.